dsprincess/powerBI-projects/README.md

 # powerBI-project

+**Financial Statement Analysis Dashboard**
+Project Status: Ongoing
+This reporting and data visualization project provides an interactive analysis of financial statements, including the Income Statement, Balance Sheet, Cash Flow Statement, Changes in Equity, and Financial Ratios.
+The dashboard enables drill-down analysis, making it easy to explore key financial metrics and trends.
+Its user-friendly design enhances financial insights and decision-making.

+Credits: Initial dataset sourced from this repository https://github.com/priyanka200201/FinancialReportingAndAnalysis/tree/main

+---

 **Space Challenge**
 My first dashboard project last August 2022 when I joined the Maven Space Challenge.
 We were given a dataset containing all the space explorations starting from 1957 up to 2020.